NIRCam Imaging APT Template

 Imaging is one of the 5 NIRCam Observing Modes.
 Each mode has a corresponding template in the Astronomers Proposal Tool, APT, for users to design their observing programs.
 Instructions for NIRCam Imaging are given below.
 Complete listings of allowed values are documented in the NIRCam Imaging Template parameters page.

 Step-by-step APT instructions

-When using Module B, users may opt to either read out all five detectors completely (FULL) or the smaller detector subarrays.
+When using Module B, users may opt to either read out all 5 detectors completely (FULL) or the smaller detector subarrays.
 Subarrays are read out more quickly than the full detector, providing brighter saturation limits for a given number of reads (see below).
-There are six subarrays available for imaging: SUB640, SUB320, SUB160, SUB400P, SUB160P, and SUB64P, where the number indicates the number of pixels on each side of the subarray.
+The available subarrays are shown in Figure 1 and listed in Table 1.

 The central subarrays were designed for bright extended sources (e.g., Jupiter or large star-formation regions).
-They return data from four short-wavelength detectors and one long-wavelength detector, with similar combined areas on the sky in each wavelength channel.
-Note that the is a gap in the coverage in the short-wavelength channel; these gaps can be covered with dithering or mosaics (see below).
-The corner subarrays are designed for small objects (named "P" for point source) and return data from just two detectors, one from each wavelength channel.
+They return data from 4 short wavelength detectors and one long wavelength detector, with similar combined areas on the sky in each wavelength channel.
+Note that there is a gap in the coverage in the short wavelength channel; these gaps can be covered with dithering or mosaics (see below).
+The corner subarrays are designed for small objects (named "P" for point source) and return data from just 2 detectors, one from each wavelength channel.

 Dithering (multiple exposures with shifted overlapping pointings) is required for NIRCam imaging.
 Dithering mitigates bad detector pixels and improves flat-fielding and PSF sampling by imaging each portion of sky with multiple regions of the detector.
 Larger primary dithers and smaller subpixel dithers also serve additional purposes described below.